curiouselectric/SolarSensor/README.md

 * It does not apply any corrections/filtes for human eye parameters (whcih Lux sensors use, typically for photography or dimming algorithms)
 * It does not apply any corrections/filters for plant growing characteristics (typically called PAR  - [Photosynthetically active radiation](https://en.wikipedia.org/wiki/Photosynthetically_active_radiation)

-The main issue with this design is the calibration of the sensor data to its actualy real-world data.
+The main issue with this design is the calibration of the sensor data to its actual real-world data.
+I have attempted to give sensible conversion factors for the sensors used, but calibration for each exact set up with calibrated measurement equipment is potentially needed, depending upon you application.

+If you are looking for relative changes in irradiance then this sensor is perfectly suitable.

 # Overview
 This unit reads irradiance from a photo diode sensor (like a P-N junction in a typical solar photovoltaic cell) every 100mS or so.